Cheapest Car Insurance in Alberta

 Medicine Hat is the cheapest city in Alberta for insurance at $1,286 per year.
 The provincial average for 2023 stands at $1,468, which is 12.4% higher than Medicine Hat rates.

 Medicine Hat is Alberta’s seventh largest city, and the cost of living is relatively cheap compared to other areas in the province and the country, according to the Alberta Living Wage Network.
-Its lower rates are likely partly due to fewer cars: about 23,000 people report using a car as their primary mode of transportation, while in Calgary, close to 437,000 rely on their car daily, according to 2021 data from Statistics Canada.
+Its lower rates are likely due to there being fewer cars around: about 23,000 people report using a car as their primary mode of transportation, while in Calgary, close to 437,000 rely on their car daily, according to 2021 data from Statistics Canada.

 Alberta car insurance rates by city 2023